 Chalmers (2012) provides a book-length examination of the scrutability of truth, and the apriori entailment relations between different types of truths.
 The rigidity of intensions is availed of, in order to explain the relation between epistemic modality and metaphysical modality.
-The relation between epistemic modality and metaphysical modality is examined in Part II of this update on a set of worlds is anticipated by Hamblin (1958, 1973); Lewis (1988/1998); and further defended by Yalcin (2008, 2016) and Yablo (2014).
-For further discussion of subject matters, see Chapter 4.

-book, but I aim to examine novel philosophical extensions of epistemic twodimensional semantics and the role of epistemic modality in the philosophy of mathematics and logic.
+The relation between epistemic modality and metaphysical modality is examined in Part II of this book, but I aim to examine novel philosophical extensions of epistemic two-dimensional semantics and the role of epistemic modality in the philosophy of mathematics and logic.